 When the embedded Tweet is a reply, the parent Tweet will be displayed above the reply.
-Permalinks will be available on both Tweets, but Tweet actions (reply, Retweet, and favorite) will only be available on the reply.
+Permalinks will be available on both Tweets, but Tweet actions (reply, Retweet, and like) will only be available on the reply.

 Embed code is not available for Tweets from users who choose to protect their Tweets.